OathPros/COMP3/source/guidelines/responsive.rst

 The smallest recommended displays for GNOME is currently 1024×600px, and this size should be supported by all applications.
 Apps that are appropriate for a phone form factor should scale down to a width of 340px.

-In addition to physically fitting on small displays, app windows should be fully usable, and content should be fully visible and accessible.
+App windows should fit on small displays, as well as being fully usable, with all content being accessible and properly presented.

 Default and Large Size Handling
 -------------------------------